yssk22/sunrise/_sources/tutorial/introduction.txt

 Then launch your site, visit go to http://localhost:8888/, you can see the link to myapp in the menu bar.
 And you can visit the application root URL, http://localhost:8888/myapp/.

-``init`` function in your ``{SITE_ROOT}/apps/myapp/app.js`` is a entry point for your application.
+``init`` function in your ``{APP_ROOT}/app.js`` is a entry point for your application.
 You can add some paths for your web services, booting scripts for setup your database, ... etc, acorrding to the manner of sunrise.

 And ``app.js`` is a design document on CouchDB.
 You can define MapReduce views, list, show functions, and also add attachements for static file hosting.

 .. warning:: The feature of static file hosting is provided by Node engine, not by CouchDB currently.
 So you can define attachments for future use.

+Next step, we will describe the view feature of the sunrise.